Azure/azure-powershell/src/Support/Support.Autorest/examples/Get-AzSupportTicketsNoSubscription.md

 test-0d8ee1f2-89d6-4078-8c1a-5845673966a1 test ticket - please ignore and close 2403070040009769 Minimal  Billing            3/7/2024 5:02:44 PM
 ```

 Lists all the support tickets.
+If no parameters are specified, then this command will retrieve all tickets created in the last week by default.

 ### Example 2: Get support ticket at tenant level
 ```powershell